13 Critical Questions to Ask Your Doctor Before Taking Pain Meds

 Should I request an Rx for naloxone?

 According to the Centers for Disease Control and Prevention, almost seven out of ten drug overdose deaths in the U.S. involve an opioid.
 The majority of those deaths are unintentional, says Ilan Danan, MD, a sports neurologist and pain management specialist at Cedars-Sinai Kerlan-Jobe Institute in California.
 “In situations such as these, having an opioid emergency plan is an honest discussion worth having between the patient and the prescribing physician,” he says.
 That’s where Naloxone, a life-saving drug that’s used to reverse the effects of an opioid overdose, comes in.
 “It is imperative that patients and family members understand the signs and symptoms of an opioid drug overdose, as Naloxone could be lifesaving,” says Dr. Danan.
+It’s important to have Naloxone on hand not only to prevent personal or patient overdose, but also in case children or someone the medication is not prescribed for gets access to it.
 Next, check out the 24 secrets your pain doctor won’t tell you.

 - Jeremy Allen, DO, a family medicine doctor in Birmingham, Alabama